 0 Comments

+The complex symptoms associated with peripheral neuropathy can impede accurate identification, leading to frequent misdiagnosis and insufficient treatment.
+As the number of individuals impacted by this condition continues to grow, it is imperative that we adopt effective management strategies to address this pressing health issue.
 Do you have patients dealing with chronic pain, neuropathy, or both?
 It is essential for them to understand the relationship between these conditions.
 In fact, peripheral neuropathy is encompassed within the broader category of chronic pain.
 Keep reading as we explore the relationship between these two diagnoses and what you can do to help patients better manage neuropathic pain.

 Peripheral nerve disorder affects more than 20 million Americans, impacting patients’ bodies in many ways.
 The peripheral nerves include everything from sensory to motor and autonomic nerves.
 These nerves connect the skin, internal organs, and muscles to the spinal cord.
 And the pain and discomfort associated with them may get exacerbated by factors such as injury, disease, vitamin deficiencies, and inflammation.